-The Vice President and General Counsel serves as KUA’s in-house counsel restricting his practice to KUA matters.
+The General Counsel serves as KUA’s in-house counsel restricting his practice to KUA matters.
 The General Counsel advises KUA concerning legal rights and obligations, with reference to relevant statutes and precedent and keeps abreast of and advises on current developments in related aspects of the law which affect areas of concern to KUA.
 The General Counsel evaluates facts, circumstances and relevant law to determine the advisability of defending or prosecuting lawsuits.

 Specific general counsel duties include: review and drafting of contracts, review of tariffs, managing all legal services and litigation, including legal issues involved in construction, operation and management of generation, transmission and distribution facilities, customer service and facility oversight, personnel decisions, and purchasing.
 The General Counsel also advises the Board of Directors and KUA staff on compliance with open meetings and public records act requirements and KUA’s enabling charter and resolutions.

 The General Counsel oversees KUA’s legislative and regulatory activities at the local, state and national levels and coordinates the activity and involvement of outside counsel in various specialties of law (e.g. labor, bond underwriting, eminent domain, personal injury and property damage claims, etc.) The General Counsel interfaces with and coordinates legal and regulatory activities with attorneys and lobbyists of KUA state and national associations and agencies.